Definition of Banks Balance Sheet

 An asset is something that will generate economic benefits in the future.
 Mentioned below are some important items forming part of assets are-

-- Cash and Cash Equivalents: A bank is required to maintain a certain amount of cash as a reserve in comparison with its liabilities.
-The amount of cash reserves a bank must hold is determined by the federal reserve, which ensures the safety of banks and allows the regulatory bank to affect the monetary policy.
-Excess reserves are kept for greater safety; vault cash that is kept in ATM and bank premises to be used by the customers has to be maintained by the banks, cash equivalents include short-term assets such as demand deposits.
+- Cash and Cash Equivalents: A bank must maintain a certain amount of cash as a reserve compared to its liabilities.
+The federal reserve determines the number of cash reserves a bank must hold, which ensures the safety of banks and allows the regulatory bank to affect the monetary policy.
+Excess reserves are kept for greater safety; vault cash kept in ATMs and bank premises to be used by the customers has to be maintained by the banks.
+Cash equivalents include short-term assets such as demand deposits.
 T-bills and commercial paper.

 - Securities: Basic securities that banks own are treasuries and municipal bonds.
 When a bank needs more cash, the bonds can be easily sold in the secondary market.
 Hence these are also known as secondary reserves after cash and cash equivalents.
 Banks also hold many asset-backed securities and derivatives.